Skip to content

 Confirm Button

 The ConfirmButton Live Component lets you trigger a SweetAlert2 confirmation dialog when clicking a button.
-You can customize the title, text, icon, and the follow-up action via a callback.
+You can customize the title, text, icon, and the follow-up action via a browser callback or a Live Component action.

 Requirements